16 Things Sleep Doctors Wish You Knew About Snoring

 Snoring affects the roadways

-According to the National Highway Traffic Safety Administration, drowsy driving was responsible for 72,000 accidents and thousands of deaths in 2013—all of which might have been preventable, according to Ronald L. Rosenthal, DDS, FAGD.
-He tells Reader’s Digest, “Snoring is a cardinal sign of obstructive sleep apnea.
-Eight hundred Americans die in drowsy driving accidents yearly due to OSA.”
-This sleep disorder means that the airways collapse and block breathing; sufferers will snore loudly and actually stop breathing several times a night.
+According to the National Highway Traffic Safety Administration, drowsy driving was responsible for 91,000 accidents in 2017.
+These might have been preventable, according to Ronald L. Rosenthal, DDS, FAGD, retired dentist, author, and speaker.
+"Snoring is a cardinal sign of obstructive sleep apnea.
+Eight hundred Americans die in drowsy driving accidents yearly due to OSA," he says.
+With sleep apnea, the airways collapse and block breathing.
+Sufferers will snore loudly and actually stop breathing several times a night.
 They never reach deep sleep and feel constantly tired.
-Even worse, they’re at much higher risk for weight gain, heart disease, and other chronic disorders.
-Learn some more signs of sleep apnea you might be ignoring.
+Even worse, they're at much higher risk for weight gain, heart disease, and other chronic disorders.
+Learn other signs of sleep apnea you might be ignoring.

 All ages are at risk